DXOGO/PDS/README.md

+# Practial lab classes for the Patterns and Software Design class

-All pratical classes work done by @DXOGO and @goncalo-leal
+All work done by Diogo Cruz[https://github.com/DXOGO] and Gonçalo Leal[https://github.com/goncalo-leal]